Skip to main content

 What can you expect after surgery?

-Once your cosmetic procedure is complete, your surgeon will let you know how to take care of your treatment site.
-You may find it helpful to apply cold compresses to your eyes for around 48 hours in order to minimise swelling.
+You may find it helpful to apply cold compresses to your eyes for around 48 hours in order to minimise swelling and bruising.

-Although the recovery period is generally very quick, you should limit strenuous exercise for about a week after surgery.
-You might notice some discomfort and dryness for a few days, but these side effects are completely normal.
+Although the recovery period is generally variable, you should limit strenuous exercise for about 3 weeks after surgery.
+You might notice some discomfort and dryness of the eyes for up to 6 weeks, but these side effects are variable.

 How can we help?